Hubbard-Brook-Bird-Research/btbw-diet/README.md

 # btbw-diet
-DNA metabarcoding reveals within-season variation in the diet of the insectivorous black-throated blue warbler (Setophaga caerulescens)
+Black-throated blue warblers (Setophaga caerulescens) exhibit diet flexibility and track seasonal changes in insect availability

 All data to run the R scripts are included in the /data folder.
 Note that users will need to edit the working directory at the top of all R scripts based on the folder structure of their local machine.
 E.g. in "Figure1_NMDS.R", the line: